Strain-rate tensor: Symmetric and antisymmetric parts

-The product ∇ × v is called the rotational curl of the vector field.
+The product ∇ × v is called the vorticity of the vector field.
 A rigid rotation does not change the relative positions of the fluid elements, so the antisymmetric term R of the velocity gradient does not contribute to the rate of change of the deformation.
 The actual strain rate is therefore described by the symmetric E term, which is the strain rate tensor.

 Shear rate and compression rate

 The symmetric term E (the rate-of-strain tensor) can be broken down further as the sum of a scalar times the unit tensor, that represents a gradual isotropic expansion or contraction; and a traceless symmetric tensor which represents a gradual shearing deformation, with no change in volume: